Job profile

 Starting salaries for entry-level start-up business advisers range between £18,000 and £25,000.

-More experience and specialist business support advisers and coaches can earn anywhere up to £40,000.
-Economic development advisers and management consultants can earn significantly higher salaries.
+Experienced and specialised business support advisers and coaches have the potential to earn up to £40,000.
+On the other hand, economic development advisers and management consultants can earn substantially higher salaries.
 This will depend on location and whether you are employed or self-employed.
 According to Glassdoor the average national salary for a Business Adviser is £26,815.

 Working hours

-As a business adviser, you can expect to work around 37 to 40 hours per week, Monday to Friday.
+Typically, as a business adviser, you will work full-time hours of 37 to 40 hours per week, from Monday to Friday.
 However, you may be required to attend networking events and seminars.
 Part-time work is common for a business adviser, and if you are self-employed you can usually determine your own hours.
 However, most business advisers are employed on fixed-term contracts and deliver specific projects, which are usually government-funded.

 What to expect

-• Smart dress is required to maintain a professional business relationship with clients.
+• Professional attire is expected to maintain a good business relationship with clients.

 Qualifications